-After a trip to the prisons I can understand why.
-My goodness what a depressing place this must have been to spend your time.
+After a trip to the prisons, I can understand why.
+My goodness, what a depressing place this must have been to spend your time.
 Most of the cells have no windows at all.
 The doors are tiny and there is hardly any light.

 It feels incredibly spooky and haunted.
 There is a lot of prisoner graffiti on the walls to look at including a small exhibition.

 Jamie loved exploring in here.
 It was like no prison we’d visited before with him.
-There is a staircase down that you can take to extend your visit of the prison.
+There is a staircase down that you can take to extend your visit to the prison.
 This also leads to a small exercise courtyard for the prisoners, equally small and depressing.

-After the prisons you cross back over to the Doges Palace via the Bridge of Sighs that looks out over the Grand Canal and all the tourists taking photos on the bridge.
+After the prisons, you cross back over to the Doges Palace via the Bridge of Sighs that looks out over the Grand Canal and all the tourists taking photos on the bridge.

 You then exit via the bookshop, café and back into the courtyard.
 Jamie did a great job of spotting this amazing statue on the walls as we made our exit.